Get MTD for Income Tax ready

 What happens when an asset is fully depreciated?

-When an asset is fully depreciated, its book value is zero (or its salvage value).
-You can continue to use the asset in your business, but you can no longer claim a depreciation expense for it.
+When an asset is fully depreciated, its book value is zero or its salvage value.
+You can keep using it in your business, but you can no longer claim a depreciation expense for it.
 If you sell it, any money you receive is typically recorded as a gain.

 How often should I review my depreciation schedule?

-It's good practice to review your depreciation schedule at least once a year, usually when you're preparing your end-of-year accounts.
-This helps ensure your asset values are accurate and you're complying with any changes in tax rules.
+Review your depreciation schedule at least once a year, usually when preparing your end-of-year accounts.
+This helps you catch any changes in how long assets will last and keeps you compliant with current tax rules.

 Disclaimer